- GAO Report – Managing for Results: Opportunities to Strengthen Agencies' Customer Service Efforts (PDF, 1.83 MB, 58 pages, Oct. 2010)

-- Transportation Safety Administration (TSA)—The TSA has done a great job helping people to answer the many questions they have about air travel, including clear explanations of what is OK (or not) to take on a plane with their "Know Before You Go" campaign.
+Transportation Safety Administration (TSA)—The TSA has done a great job helping people to answer the many questions they have about air travel, including clear explanations of what is OK (or not) to take on a plane.
 The TSA blog is a shining example of putting a human face on government, because TSA employees answer questions and have real, meaningful conversations with people in this very public forum.

 The Department of Education consolidated five separate websites into StudentAid.gov, for an estimated savings of about $1.5 million over 2 years.
 The new StudentAid.gov is a one-stop website for information on federal student aid programs.
 Geared toward students, parents, borrower in repayment, and educators, it teaches people how to apply for aid, repay student loans, and navigate the college decision-making process.
 The site is available in English and Spanish, and combines content and interactive tools to make it easy to find information.
 It also features videos and infographics on popular topics.
 It also uses responsive design to work well on smartphones and tablets.